landis-ventures/Test_Website_Repository/GITHUB_PAGES_DEPLOYMENT.md

 - ✅ All backend dependencies removed from the static build
 - ✅ Added 404.html for client-side routing support
 - ✅ Built static assets optimized for GitHub Pages
+- ✅ Fixed asset paths to use relative URLs (./assets/) instead of absolute paths
+- ✅ Removed development scripts and banners for clean production build

 ## Deployment Steps